How to build the ideal car stereo system

 Learn more about car audio

 To learn more about any product category, take a spin through our extensive Car Audio/Video Learning Center.
-You can watch instructional videos, read helpful articles, reports, and reviews on products that we've tested for you, or even see what improvements other Crutchfield customers have made to their vehicles to help you get some ideas.
+You can watch instructional videos, read helpful articles and reviews, or even see what improvements other Crutchfield customers have made to their vehicles to give you some ideas.

 Our Research Garage contains a number of Vehicle Profile articles that explain the ins and outs of car stereo installation for a variety of car and truck models — maybe even yours.